Back to DWU AI Articles

 IATA's Distribution Advisory Council has adopted an aspirational goal of "100% Offers and Orders by 2030," with the explicit caveat that "this does not imply that the industry will be 100% Offers and Orders by 2030, but that full capabilities, based on global open standards, will be available" by that date.

-A legal analysis published by JD Supra (September 14, 2025) summarized the industry timeline: core Offers and Orders capabilities for leading airlines are targeted by 2026; expanded capabilities (including next-generation Departure Control Systems, interline with Offers and Orders, and disruption management) by 2028; and technical readiness for industrialization by 2030.
+The industry timeline for Offers and Orders adoption includes core capabilities for leading airlines targeted by 2026; expanded capabilities (including next-generation Departure Control Systems, interline with Offers and Orders, and disruption management) by 2028; and technical readiness for industrialization by 2030.

-Members of the Airline Retailing Consortium include American Airlines, Finnair, Air India, and others, each committing to early adoption.
+Members of the Airline Retailing Consortium include American Airlines, Air France-KLM, British Airways, Emirates, Finnair, Iberia, Lufthansa Group, Singapore Airlines, and others, each committing to early adoption.

 Distribution Cost Mechanics